 Performance outcomes Acceptable outcomes Complies Comments PO8 Rear lots are designed to: (a) provide a high standard of amenity for residents and other AO8.1 Rear lots are designed to facilitate development that adjoins or overlooks a park or open space. n/a Not applicable. users of the site; (b) provide a high standard of amenity for adjoining properties; and AO8.2 No more than two rear lots are created behind any lot with a road frontage. n/a Not applicable. (c) not adversely affect the safety and efficiency of the road from which access is gained.
 AO8.3 Access to lots is via an access strip with a minimum width of: (a) 4 metres where in the Low density residential zone or Medium density residential zone; or (b) 8 metres otherwise. n/a Not applicable.
 AO8.4 A single access strip is provided to a rear lot along one side of the lot with direct frontage to the street.
 Note-Figure A provides further guidance in relation to the desired n/a Not applicable.
 AO8.5 No more than 1 in 10 lots created in a new subdivision are rear lots. n/a Not applicable.
 AO8.6 Rear lots are not created in the Centre zone or the Industry zone. n/a Not applicable.
-Crime prevention and comm nunity safety
+Crime prevention and comm Crime prevention and community safety

-Complian Commonto Performance outcomes Acceptable outcomes Complies Comments PO9 Development includes design features which enhance public safety and seek to prevent opportunities for crime, having regard to: (a) sightlines; (b) the existing and intended pedestrian movement network; (c) the existing and intended land use pattern; and (d) potential entrapment locations.
-AO9 No acceptable outcome is provided.
-Complies.
-Pedestrian and cycle moven nent network PO10 Reconfiguring a lot must assist in the implementation of a Pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
-AO10 No acceptable outcome is provided. n/a Not applicable for this development.
-This provision will be considered for the future redevelopment of proposed Lot 2.
+Performance outcomes Acceptable outcomes Complies Comments PO9 Development includes design features which enhance public safety and seek to prevent opportunities for crime, having regard to: (a) sightlines; (b) the existing and intended pedestrian movement network; (c) the existing and intended land use pattern; and (d) potential entrapment locations.
+AO9 No acceptable outcome is provided. n/a Not applicable.
+Pedestrian and cycle move ment network PO10 Reconfiguring a lot must assist in the implementation of a Pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
+AO10 No acceptable outcome is provided. n/a Not applicable.
 Public transport network PO11 Where a site includes or adjoins a future public transport corridor or future public transport site identified through a structure planning process, development: (a) does not prejudice the future provision of the identified infrastructure; (b) appropriately treats the common boundary with the future corridor; and (c) provides opportunities to integrate with the adjoining corridor where a it will include an element which will attract pedestrian movement.
-AO11 No acceptable outcome is provided. n/a Not applicable for this development.
-This provision will be considered for the future redevelopment of proposed Lot 2.
+AO11 No acceptable outcome is provided. n/a Not applicable.

-Perf ormance outcomes Acceptable outcomes Complies Comments Res idential subdivision PO1 Res (a) dential lots are: provided in a variety of sizes to accommodate housing choice and diversity; and located to increase variety and avoid large areas of similar lot sizes.
-AO12 No acceptable outcome is provided. n/a Not applicable for this development.
-This provision will be considered for the future redevelopment of proposed Lot 2.
-Rura al residential zone the whe the hect I lots are only created in Rural residential zone re land is located within 4,000m 2 precinct, the 1 are precinct or the 2 are precinct.
+Perf ormance outcomes Acceptable outcomes Complies Comments Res idential subdivision PO1 Resi (a) dential lots are: provided in a variety of sizes to accommodate housing choice and diversity; and located to increase variety and avoid large areas of similar lot sizes.
+AO12 No acceptable outcome is provided. n/a Not applicable.
+Rura al residential zone the whe the hect It lots are only created in Rural residential zone re land is located within 4,000m precinct, the 1 are precinct or the 2 are precinct.
 AO13 No acceptable outcome is provided. n/a Not applicable.
-Add itional provisions for gre eenfield development only 1 with resp (a) (b) (c) (d) (e) (f) subdivision design ides the new community a local identity by onding to: site context site characteristics setting landmarks natural features; and views.
-AO14 No acceptable outcome provided. n/a Not applicable for this development.
-This provision will be considered for the future redevelopment of proposed Lot 2. to p conr and vehi road network is designed provide a high level of nectivity, permeability circulation for local cles, public transport, estrians and cyclists.
-AO15 No acceptable outcome provided. n/a Not applicable for this development.
-This provision will be considered for the future redevelopment of proposed Lot 2.
+Add itional provisions for gre eenfield development only with resp (a) (b) (c) (d) (e) (f) subdivision design ides the new community a local identity by onding to: site context site characteristics setting landmarks natural features; and views.
+AO14 No acceptable outcome provided. n/a Not applicable. to p conr and vehi road network is designed brovide a high level of nectivity, permeability circulation for local cles, public transport, estrians and cyclists.
+AO15 No acceptable outcome provided. n/a Not applicable.